witnesschain/server/README.md

 npm test
 ```

+`truffle test` is a bit finicky, so if it fails once, just try it again.

 To start using the API, you'll need to find the IP address that the server is running on.
 See the last line of the terminal output, like so:

 ![Terminal running npm start](images/npm-start-terminal.png)